ghi59/floating-mini-panel/README.md

 2. What is changed additionally in permanent mode:
    - PanelBox is moved out of the visible screen area and vice versa.
-   - Panel is hidden respectively shown.
+   - PanelBox is untracked and vice versa.

 3. What is changed additionally in automatic mode: